axiomhq/next-axiom/README.md

 ### Web Vitals

-:warning: Web-Vitals aren't supported yet in Next.js 13 and above.
+:warning: Web-Vitals are not yet supported in Next.js 13 and above.
 Please use Next.js 12 or below.

 Go to `pages/_app.js` or `pages/_app.ts` and add the following line to report web vitals: